gemfire/gemfire-examples/partitioned/README.md

 limitations under the License.
 -->

-# Geode partitioned region example
+# GemFire partitioned region example

 This example demonstrates the basic property of partitioning.
 The basic property of partitioning is that data entries are distributed across all